Ultimate Forza Horizon 5 Drift Tune Guide

 Engine

-The reason for this is that cars with more than 600 horsepower can be more difficult to control when drifting in Forza Horizon 5, especially if you’re just new to drifting.
+This is because cars with more than 600 horsepower can be more difficult to control when drifting in Forza Horizon 5, especially if you’re new to drifting.

-With that said most cars with 300-horsepower in stock trim will end up with around 500-600 horsepower after you’re done with setting every Engine upgrade to the “Race” option.
+That said, most cars with 300 horsepower in stock trim will end up with around 500-600 horsepower after you’ve set every Engine upgrade to the “Race” option.

 • Intake: Race Intake